Venezuela during World War II: Axis influence

-During the war, there were nearly 4,000 German immigrants residing in Venezuela.
-As result of which, there was fear among certain Allied leaders of a "fifth column" forming to commit sabotage and other acts against the Venezuelan government or oil-related infrastructure.
-The nearby British, French, and Dutch colonies also presented security concerns: If any were to fall under Axis control, they would certainly become bases for the interdiction of the Caribbean sea lanes, which carried Venezuela's crude oil to be refined in Aruba, and thence to market.
+During the war, nearly 4,000 German immigrants resided in Venezuela.
+Consequently, certain Allied leaders feared the development of a "fifth column" to commit sabotage and other acts against the Venezuelan government or oil-related infrastructure.
+The nearby British, French, and Dutch colonies also presented security concerns for the Allies: any of these areas falling under Axis control would certainly become bases for the interdiction of the Caribbean sea-lanes, which carried Venezuela's crude oil for refining in Aruba, and thence to market.
 They could also be used as staging areas for the invasion of neighboring countries, or for commando operations to interrupt oil production.

 In 1938, the Venezuelan Navy purchased two Azio-class minesweepers from Fascist Italy.
-Then in September 1939, Contreras declared the country's neutrality: Venezuela continued to trade with Japan and Italy for another year.
-Trade with Imperial Japan reached an all-time high in 1939.
-After the war in Europe began in September 1939, and after President Eleazar López Contreras declared Venezuela's neutrality, commerce continued with Japan and Italy, but trade with Germany ceased due to the British blockade.
-It was because of these circumstances some observers concluded that Venezuela would join the Axis if it were forced to take sides.
-However, the fear of Venezuela aligning itself with Germany, or any of the other Axis powers, was mostly unwarranted, because the sentiment of your average Venezuelan was "bitterly anti-German."
+In September 1939, President Eleazar López Contreras declared Venezuela's neutrality: Venezuela continued to trade with Japan and Italy for another year.
+Trade with Imperial Japan reached an all-time high in 1939, but trade with Germany ceased due to the British blockade.
+Under these circumstances some observers concluded that Venezuela would join the Axis if it were forced to take sides.
+However, the fear of Venezuela aligning itself with Germany, or with any of the other Axis powers, was mostly unwarranted, because the sentiment of the Venezuelan population was "bitterly anti-German."